thornevald-publishing/sample-files/direct-sale-how-to.md

 # HOW TO SELL DIRECT: THE INDIE AUTHOR MANUAL (2026 UPDATE)

+*Last updated: January 02, 2026*
+Use freely.
+Modify as needed.
+Good luck.

 ## 1. THE SITE: WHERE YOU OWN THE AUDIENCE

 **Goal:** Your website is no longer a brochure.
 It’s your **storefront, newsletter hub, and fulfillment command center**.